 The sculpture held remarkable influence over a generation of artists during the Renaissance, who sought to replicate the highly idealized perfection of the god.
 Echoes of Leochares' Apollo can be seen in Michelangelo's David, while other Renaissance greats, including Dürer, Bandinelli, and Goltzius, produced sketches and engravings of the work.
 Centuries later, the great Neoclassical sculptor Antonio Canova would fall under its influence when he adapted the work in his marble Perseus in 1801.

 The present work, composed in the late 17th century, follows in this tradition.
 The artist masterfully captures the quiet nobility of the original Greek bust, though here Apollo is presented in the garb of a soldier.
 The smooth finish of the Carrara marble and virtuosic treatment of Apollo's curly mane and diadem is a testament to the artist's remarkable skill as a sculptor.
-Truly bringing ancient mythology to life, this remarkable figure is a masterpiece of the late Renaissance.

 40" high x 29" wide x 14" deep